JiriKursky/Custom_components/README.md

       action_entity_id: input_boolean.filtration
       timers: { "10:20":20, "17:00":"20:50" }
 ```

 Component automatically create *turnoffon.filtration* - main (parent for controlling) and *turnoffon.filtration_01* , *turnoffon.filtration_02* (children).
 "Automation is automatically" in component
+You can stop calling turn_on/turn_off with condition explained below or with state = 'off' of parent entity.
 That's all!

-*You can use more complex solution with several parents and their children*
+*Example of more complex solution with several parents and their children*
 *configuration.yaml*:

 ```yaml